nicklasfrahm/infrastructure/README.md

 **Keywords:** BGP, [HAProxy][website-haproxy], [Gateway API][website-gateway-api]
 **Motivation:** Automation, ease-of-operation, client source IPs

+## GitOps 🔧

+To automate deployments, I chose to implement GitOps via Argo CD.
+The initial installation procedure of Argo CD is described in [this blog post][website-argo-installation].

 ## Limitations❗

 Below you may find a list of limitations with my current infrastructure setup.